Design, Features and Function

 Height:

-The total height is a little less than 3/4" and the light panel is surrounded on 3 sides by an edge which helps to block stray light from leaking into the room.
+The "low profile" height is a little less than 3/4" and the light panel is surrounded on 3 sides by an edge which helps to block stray light from leaking into the room.
 The back edge is open so that any heat building up can be dissipated.
+The Tall profile panels are slightly over 2" tall.

 Light Leakage?